sgapanovich/rancher-terraform/high-availability/README.md

 6. uses helm to install certs and rancher

 NOTE:
 as you can see almost all parameters are using variables but the values for those variables are not present.
-I store them in a `.sh` file on my local and run `./variables.sh` before running `terraform apply`.
+I store them in a `.sh` file on my local and run `source variables.sh` before running `terraform apply`.

 This is a variables.sh file with environment variables for this script (fill out with your values):
 ```